Heather Nelson-Brantley, PhD, RN, NEA-BC, CCRN-K

 - 2017-2019, Principal Investigator.
 Team Learning and Safety Culture in Perioperative Hospital Units: Understanding the Nursing Unit Leader Perspective.
-Funded by Council on Graduate Education for Administration in Nursing (CGEAN).
+Funded by Association for Leadership Science in Nursing. ·

-- 2016-Present, Co-Investigator.
+- 2016-2018, Co-Investigator.
 Development, Implementation, and Maintenance of Quality Measures for the Program of All-inclusive Care for the Elderly (PACE).
+McNealy, K. (PI).
 Funded by Econometrica, Inc.

 Awards & Honors